 Have questions about your basement flooring project?
 Request a free on-site assessment and we’ll evaluate your space, explain your options, and recommend a system designed for long-term performance in basement environments.

-✔ 20+ Years of Experience
+✔ 20+ Years of Epoxy Flooring Experience

 ✔ Industrial-Grade Surface Preparation

-✔ Moisture Mitigation & Vapour Barrier Systems
+✔ Moisture Testing & Mitigation Systems

-✔ Built for Toronto's Climate
+✔ Built for Local Climate Conditions

-✔ Durable, Long-Lasting Basement Flooring
+✔ Durable, Long-Lasting Element-Resistant Flooring

 We’ll contact you within 24 hours to review your project and next steps.